satoryu/satoryu/README.md

 ### Hi there 👋

-Tatsuya Sato a.k.a @satoryu is a software engineer at DENSO in Japan.
+Tatsuya Sato a.k.a @satoryu is a software engineer in Japan.
 He has expriences as programmer for 10+ years.
 His career started as Ruby programmer since 2009 and then he started contributing OSSs.